Brad White (defensive lineman)

-Bradley Dee White (August 18, 1958 – July 16, 2022) was an American football defensive lineman who played six seasons in the National Football League (NFL) for the Tampa Bay Buccaneers, Indianapolis Colts, and Minnesota Vikings.
+Bradley Dee White (August 18, 1958 – July 16, 2022) was an American professional football defensive lineman who played six seasons in the National Football League (NFL) for the Tampa Bay Buccaneers, Indianapolis Colts, and Minnesota Vikings.
 He played college football at Tennessee.

 Early life and education

 White was born on August 18, 1958, in Rexburg, Idaho.
 He was the oldest of four children.
 Growing up, White worked on the family potato farm in Idaho Falls.
 He started playing football while in fourth grade and was coached by his father for several years.
 He attended Skyline High School in Idaho Falls, where he was a top football player and state champion wrestler.
 White earned all-state honors in both sports and also was the state champion in discus throw and shotput.
 Sports Illustrated later named him one of the "Top 50 Greatest Sports Figures from Idaho".
 He is an inductee into the Idaho High School Football Hall of Fame.

 White committed to the University of Tennessee, arriving on August 16, 1976, after driving 2,800 miles.
 Football practice started on August 18, which was his 18th birthday.
 Things "almost immediately headed downhill," and he became "an athlete in waiting," seeing no varsity action in his first two years.
 White, suffering from depression and homesickness, nearly quit the team and headed home.

 In 1976, White appeared in two games on the junior varsity football team, against Kentucky and Lees–McRae.
 He redshirted for the 1977 season.
 In 1978, he made the varsity team and became one of their top defensive performers, posting 45 tackles in the first four games.
 He made his varsity debut on September 16 against the UCLA Bruins, starting before an attendance of over 82,500.
 "In 1976 and 1977, I played before about 2,500 people.
 The largest single audience for a JV game was, I guess, 1,500.
 You can imagine how it felt when I started against UCLA, my first varsity appearance, before more than 82,500," he said.

 In the 1979 season, White led Tennessee in "big plays" (sacks, TFLs, fumble recoveries, forced fumbles) and made a team-leading seven sacks.
-By the time there was two games left in the 1980 season, White's senior year, he had the team lead in "big plays" and recorded five sacks, two forced fumbles, and five tackles-for-loss.
+In the 1980 season, White's senior year, he tied for first on the team in "big plays", having recorded five sacks, five tackles-for-loss and two forced fumbles.

 After his senior year, White was selected to play in the 1981 Japan Bowl and the East–West Shrine Bowl.
 White finished his college career with 19 sacks, 245 tackles, 24 tackles-for-loss, four forced fumbles and two fumbles recovered in three seasons at the varsity level.